 GOSAT carries the TANSO-FTS (Kuze et al., 2009).
-It was launched in January 2009 in a near-circular, sun-synchronous orbit with an inclination of 98°, a nominal altitude of 666 km, and a local time ascending node of 13:00.
-TANSO-FTS scans $\pm 35^{\circ}$ from nadir, with a factorized state of 10.5 km.

-with a footprint at nadir of 10.5 km.
+It was launched in January 2009 in a near-circular, sun-synchronous orbit with an inclination of $98^{\circ}$ , a nominal altitude of $666 \, \mathrm{km}$ , and a local time ascending node of 13:00.
+TANSO-FTS scans $\pm 35^{\circ}$ from nadir, with a footprint at nadir of $10.5 \, \mathrm{km}$ .
 The instrument measures radiation in four spectral bands.
 Bands 1-3 measure reflected solar radiation, and band 4 measures infrared radiation emitted by the Earth and its atmosphere.

-Total column methane is retrieved from shortwave radiances (Yoshida et al., 2011) and validated by Morino et al. (2011), who find it has a 1.2 ± 1.1 % low bias compared

-${25}$ to Total Carbon Column Observing Network (TCCON).
-In this study, we focus on the methane profiles retrieved from the thermal infrared (band 4, 5.5-14.3 μm or 700-1818 cm $^{-1}$) (Saitoh et al., 2009, 2012), V1.0x.
+Total column methane is retrieved from shortwave radiances (Yoshida et al., 2011) and validated by Morino et al. (2011), who find it has a $1.2\pm1.1$ % low bias compared to the Total Carbon Column Observing Network (TCCON).
+In this study, we focus on the methane profiles retrieved from the thermal infrared (band 4, $5.5-14.3\,\mu m$ or $700-1818\,cm^{-1}$ ) (Saitoh et al., 2009, 2012), V1.0x.
 In the remainder of this article, TANSO-FTS refers to the TIR band only, unless otherwise stated.

 Processing of level-1 data is described by Kuze et al. (2012).
-TIR retrieved temperature and water vapour validation is described by Ohyama et al. (2013).
-This is the first study to validate V1.0x retrieved methane profiles and partial columns focusing on the northern high latitudes.
+TIR-retrieved temperature and water vapour validation is described by Ohyama et al. (2013).
+This is the first study to validate V1.0x-retrieved methane profiles and partial columns focusing on the northern high latitudes.

-V1.0x methane profiles are retrieved on fixed vertical grid levels, converted to variable pressure levels depending on the ambient temperature profile, with pressure levels ranging from 94 to 56 Pa.
+V1.0x methane profiles are retrieved on fixed vertical grid levels, converted to variable pressure levels depending on the ambient temperature profile, with pressure levels ranging from 94 kPa to 56 Pa.
 Temperature and water vapour a priori profiles are obtained from Japanese Meteorological Agency Grid Point Value data (Maksyutov et al., 2008), and methane a priori profiles are obtained from a National Institute for Environmental Studies (NIES) transport model (Maksyutov et al., 2008; Saeki et al., 2013).
+Spectroscopic data are obtained from the HITRAN 2004 edition (Rothman et al., 2005).

-According to thermal vacuum tests of TANSO-FTS before launch, the Signal-to-Noise Ratio (SNR) was as low as approximately 70 at around the 7.8 μ m CH4 absorption band, resulting in low information content.
+According to thermal vacuum tests of TANSO-FTS before launch, the signal-to-noise ratio (SNR) was as low as approximately 70 at around the $7.8\,\mu m$ CH4 absorption band, resulting in low information content.